ControlCheck Formulary

 To map a multi-chemical drug, follow the same steps as the example above.
 Remember that the SPLIT label in the unmapped medication name does not correlate to multi-chemical medications, but rather just means the medication was previously mapped incorrectly and needs to be remapped.

-Multi-chemical drugs will have a concentration of zero because ControlCheck treats these medications as “units” or “each” due to the existence of multiple concentrations/strengths.
+Multi-chemical drugs will have a concentration of 1 unit because ControlCheck treats these medications as “units” or “each” due to the existence of multiple concentrations/strengths.
 Multi-chemical drugs should generally be dispensed and administered as a unit of one.

-Be sure to enter the package size for a multi-chemical drug as units by using the dropdown next to the Package Size field, then click Map Drug and confirm the mapping.
+Be sure to enter the package size for a multi-chemical drug as units by using the dropdown next to the Package Size field, then continue to complete the mapping process as shown.

 Ignoring Unmapped Medications